andersinno/Docker-Training/01-HelloWorld/01-HelloWorld.md

 ## Objective

-* Run a docker container based on the `hello-world` container image
+* Run a docker container based on the `hello-world` container image.

 ## To-do

 * Run `docker run hello-world` on your terminal.
    * This will launch a new container based on the `hello-world` container image.
-   * As the container image isn't found locally, Docker will look for and download it automatically from Dockerhub
+   * As the container image isn't found locally, Docker will look for and download it automatically from Dockerhub.

 ## Expected output
 ```